 Additionally, this is an excellent way to determine where you have training and knowledge resources that have only been made accessible to specific employees or departments.
 Now is a great time to break down these silos as part of your effort to create an enterprise learning strategy that benefits your entire organization.

-How will you deliver the training you need to implement your enterprise learning strategy?
-Many strategies have failed because they didn't involve selecting and implementing a learning amplification platform.
+How will you deliver the training you need to implement your corporate training strategy?
+Many fail because they didn't involve selecting and implementing an enterprise-level learning platform.

 An enterprise LMS is a platform used to create, store, deliver, and measure the effectiveness of learning and training initiatives.
 A learning platform also allows supervisors and managers to assign courses, review assessments, and otherwise track the progress of their team members.